 Facts & Figures

-• In 2018, U.S. hospital emergency rooms treated an estimated 9,100 people for fireworks related injuries; 50% of those injuries were to the extremities and 34% were to the head.
-Children younger than 15 years of age accounted for more than one-third (36%) of the estimated 2018 injuries.
+• U.S. hospital emergency rooms treat an estimated 9,100 people for fireworks related injuries; 50% of those injuries are to the extremities and 34% are to the head.
+Children younger than 15 years of age account for more than one-third (36%) of the estimated annual injuries.

 • The risk of fireworks injury was more than twice as likely for children ages 5-9 when looking at relative risk based on population totals of each age group.